xmendez/wfuzz/docs/user/advanced.rst

 Prefilter
 """"""""

 The --prefilter command line parameter is similar to --slice but is not associated to any payload.
-The filtering is performed just before any HTTP request is done.
+It is a general filtering performed just before any HTTP request is done.

-In this context you are filtering the FuzzResult which is built as a result of combining all the input payloads.
+In this context you are filtering a FuzzResult object, which is the result of combining all the input payloads, that is has not been updated with the result of performing its associated HTTP request yet and therefore lacking some information.

 Reutilising previous results
 --------------------------------------